RHexMan/RHex/Documents/README.md

 `cpanm PDL Config::General Switch Time::HiRes PadWalker Data::Dump Math::Spline Math::Round`

 Download the Tk module, which constructs and implements the control panel.
 This download requires XQuartz to be installed first.
 Instructions for this were given above.
-Type:

-`cpanm Tk`

-If you don't have the Command Line Tools executables, during this attempt, that will be noted, and you will be asked if you want to download them (see also addendum below).
-Say yes.
+The Tk installation also requires the mac Command Line Tools.
+To see if they have been installed, type

+`which xcode-select`

+If you have the tools, the answer will be `/usr/bin/xcode-select`.
+If you don't see this, but just get your prompt back, type:

+`xcode-select --install`

+You will be led through a sequence of steps that will complete the installation of the tools.
 If successful, the tools will be put in the `/Library/Developer/CommandLineTools/` folder.
-Try `cpanm Tk` again.
+Then you can type:

+`cpanm Tk --force`

-This attempt will fail, but just one of the final tests.
+Without the `--force` the load attempt will fail on one of the final tests.
 However, using the `--force` flag will bypass the test and let `Tk` install.
 I haven't found that the failed test causes a problem in the RHex applications.
-Type:

-`cpanm Tk --force`

 ### Unix